daherb/GF-for-Python-programmers/Tutorial.md

 src/List5.gf
 ```

 The list we had in the previous example was kind of a classical CONS list, i.e. we start with an empty list and add elements in the front.
 Now we have a SNOC list again, a list where we add elements in the end.
 Also for the lists we want to use with conjunctions it does not make sense to have less than two elements, e.g. "and 3" or "42 or" are both not really well-formed and complete statements.
 For that reason we use the `[C]{n}` syntax again to ask the base case to have two parameters.
 As a result the shortest lists we can have have at least two elements.
 When we add elements to the list, we put a comma between the previous list and the previous last element.
-This is in many languages the expected behaviour, that in longer coordinating expressions we only have the conjunction in the end and commas in all other places.
+This is in many languages the expected behavior, that in longer coordinating expressions we only have the conjunction in the end and commas in all other places.

 This section showed how lists in GF work compared to other programming languages but also how they still can be very useful to model natural language phenomena.